Knife (album)

 Knife is the second album by Scottish indie pop group Aztec Camera, released on 21 September 1984.
 It reached number 14 on the UK Albums Chart – their highest showing at that time.
 It also charted at No. 29 on the Swedish Albums Chart.

-The original release did not include the acoustic cover of "Jump" by Van Halen; this was added after Aztec Camera's version (originally the B-side of "All I Need Is Everything") gained popularity.
+An expanded version of the album was released on CD in 2012, which included remixes, b-sides and live tracks from the associated singles from the album.